 - Budget: Does that photographer list their prices?
 Do you need to contact them to ask?

 - Is the photographer accredited?
 (It doesn’t always matter if they’re not).

 I try to start with a list of about ten local photographers and then working down the criteria above, I short list about two to three and then contact my favourite.

 If I haven’t heard back within twenty-four hours then I contact the next.

 Who did we chose?

 On this occasion we chose Ben from BlueSky Photography in Cairns.
 Here’s a small selection of the photos we chose.
 We love our family photos and every time we look back on them they make us feel warm and fuzzy inside.
-Just as the family photos we had taken two years ago in Port Macquarie do too.
+Just as the family photos we had taken in 2015 in Port Macquarie, Australia do too.